 Lets some cities ban fossil fuels

-One of the more controversial aspects of the original bill sent to Baker was a provision giving 10 municipalities the ability to ban fossil fuel hookups in new construction.
-The governor has been clear that he doesn't support this effort, and his amended version of the bill included a lot of changes in this section.
+One of the more controversial aspects of the original bill was a provision giving 10 municipalities the ability to ban fossil fuel hookups in new construction or major renovation projects.
+The governor said repeatedly that he had concerns about how this would affect housing prices and availability, and his amended version of the bill included a lot of changes in this section.

-The legislature ignored his suggestions, and the pilot program remains the same: Only cities and towns that have met the state’s 10% affordable housing target can qualify, and the requirements won't apply to health care facilities and science labs.
+The legislature ignored his suggestions, and the pilot program remains the same as in the original bill: Only cities and towns that have met the state’s 10% affordable housing target can qualify, and the requirements won't apply to health care facilities and science labs.

-Additionally, if this bill becomes law, participating municipalities must collect and report detailed data about emission reductions, construction costs and utility bills.
+Additionally, participating municipalities must collect and report detailed data about emission reductions, construction costs and utility bills.

 Incentivizes electric appliances

-The bill still mandates that Mass Save to step up in lower income neighborhoods and publish data annually about this work.
-And it requires utilities to establish off-peak rates for electric vehicle charging — meaning you’d pay less for electricity you used to charge an EV when demand is low.
+The law also requires electric utilities to establish off-peak rates for EV charging — meaning you’d pay less for electricity you used to charge your car when demand is low.

 Targets large buildings and school

-The bill requires that all buildings over 20,000 square feet report their emissions annually.
-The state must also explore ways to make K-12 school buildings all electric, more energy efficient and with improved indoor air quality.
+The law requires that all buildings over 20,000 square feet report their emissions annually.
+The state must also explore ways to make K-12 school buildings all electric, more energy efficient and improve indoor air quality.

 Addresses future of natural gas

-The bill takes aim at the Department of Public Utilities’ ongoing work on the future of natural gas in the state.
-The department has been criticized for letting the utility companies write their own plans, and this bill would give environmental groups and the public a bigger role in the planning process, while also making the whole procedure more transparent and open.
+The law takes aim at the Department of Public Utilities’ ongoing work on the future of natural gas in the state.
+The department has been criticized for letting the utility companies write their own plans, and this law gives environmental groups and the public a bigger role in the planning process.

-The bill also explicitly directs the Department of Public Utilities to ensure that it's program to replace aging and leaking natural gas pipelines doesn’t run counter to the state’s decarbonization goals.
+The law also explicitly directs the Department of Public Utilities to ensure that its program to replace aging and leaking natural gas pipelines doesn’t run counter to the state’s decarbonization goals.
 And for the first time, it enables utilities to use money from the program to install big geothermal heat projects.

 Other gas related measures include a provision barring commercial, industrial and multifamily building owners from using the state’s Commercial PACE program loans to upgrade natural gas heating systems, or switch from oil to natural gas boilers.
-As well as new language requiring utilities experimenting with networked geothermal projects to submit detailed plans about how they could decommission their natural gas infrastructure throughout the state.
+In addition, new language requires utilities experimenting with networked geothermal projects to submit detailed plans about how they could decommission their natural gas infrastructure throughout the state.